 2. Know a Stock Up Price

-Grocery stores prices are constantly fluctuating.
+Grocery store prices are constantly fluctuating.
 To stretch your grocery budget the furthest, you must learn the lowest price a certain item is sold.

-For example, strawberries in December will cost you $3.99 a package.
-But, during their growing season of April and May, you can find strawberries for about a dollar.
+For example, strawberries in December will cost you $4.99 a package.
+But, during their growing season of April and May, you can find strawberries for about a dollar or two.
 That is a $3 difference.

 The lowest price an item is typically sold for.